COMP6248-Reproducability-Challenge/hypergradient-descent-reproduction/README.md

 	  obtained with the VGG model.
 The VGG model could not be used to be extensively tested because of computation and time constraints.

+## How to execute
+To produce the content of the `results` folder, that is for all combinations of alpha and beta rates (ranging from 0.1 to 0.000001), all the optimizers (adam, adam\_hd, sgd, sgd\_hd, sgdn and sgnd\_hd) and all the models (better_cnn, logreg and mlp), run the following:

+`bash script_utilities/multi_run_*.sh`

+This will run the bash scripts that performs batch testing on the models using the a reduced version of the MNIST dataset.
+To reproduce the results of just one model run the corresponding bash script inside `script_utilities`.